Google to meet French regulator on privacy policy

 "I don't have a preconceived notion of whether Google's privacy policy conforms with European law; we are examining that now," she said.

-(Reporting by Claire Davenport, Leila Abboud, and Gwenaelle Barzic; Writing by Geert De Clercq; Editing by Mike Nesbit)
+(Reporting by Leila Abboud, Gwenaelle Barzic, and Claire Davenport; editing by Geert De Clercq)